RobertLowther/Subnetting/README.md

 This program will present you with a priave ip address and a subnet mask or cidr You will be asked questions about the subnet configuration.
-All ip address are expectedin the format
+All ip address are expected in the following format
 ```
 #.#.#.#
 ```